neondatabase/neon/docs/docker.md

 - TAG: the tag version of [docker image](https://registry.hub.docker.com/r/neondatabase/neon/tags) (default is latest), which is tagged in [CI test](/.github/workflows/build_and_test.yml)
 ```
 $ cd docker-compose/
-$ docker-compose down   # remove the conainers if exists
+$ docker-compose down   # remove the containers if exists
 $ PG_VERSION=15 TAG=2937 docker-compose up --build -d  # You can specify the postgres and image version
 Creating network "dockercompose_default" with the default driver
 Creating docker-compose_storage_broker_1       ... done